ciselab/CPS_repo_mining/analysis/grbl.md

 ### Message
 makes sure steppers cruise at exactly nominal rate to eliminate rounding errors.
 Possibly fixes the problem where some moves have a long tail of slow steps.
 (Untested)
 ### Antipattern Category
+New:rounded_numbers
 ### Keyword
 slow
 ### Note
+Rounding errors possible cause for the problem where some moves have a long tail of slow steps.

 ## Commit #5
 ### Hash